Sibulan

 Sibulan is 5 km from Dumaguete.
 It is the location of Dumaguete Airport, the main airport for Negros Oriental.

 Sibulan is also the location of the Balinsasayao Twin Lakes Natural Park, composed of Lake Balinsasayao and Lake Danao.
 The site, managed by the provincial government, is located 1047 m above sea level on Mount Talinis.

 Geography

 Barangays

 Sibulan is politically subdivided into 15 barangays.

-Sibulan has six coastal barangays: from north to south they are Ajong, Looc, Poblacion, Cangmating, Maslog, Agan-an and Boloc-boloc.
-The provincial airport, known as the Dumaguete Airport, is actually in Agan-an, Sibulan.
-There is a growing number of guest houses and beach resorts from Cangmating southward to Dumaguete and the coral reefs of Ajong are attracting more dive boats.

-The municipal seat is in barangay Poblacion, approximately midway along the coast of the town.
-The main municipal port facility is in Poblacion, where a ferry runs every hour to Brgy.
-Liloan, Santander on the tip of Cebu island.
-There is also a fishing and freight port in barangay Looc.
+Each barangay consists of puroks and some have sitios.